Ribhnux/deux-cli/docs/13_add_asset.md

 ### 3rd-party Libraries or Vendors
 This asset type is bascially will add or download CSS or Javascript from 3rd-party libraries or vendors.
 We are using [cdnjs.com](https://cdnjs.com/)'s API and [Included Scripts by WordPress](https://developer.wordpress.org/reference/functions/wp_enqueue_script/#default-scripts-included-and-registered-by-wordpress) as source, but you can add your own custom URL as 3rd-party source.

+Source type CDN or URL source will also add sass file under `vendors` directory.

 #### JSON Input
 ```javascript
 // JSON Example for asset library from cdnjs.com